fglock/PerlOnJava/misc/OPTIMIZATION.md

 - For arithmetic operations, avoid creating new `RuntimeScalar` instances when possible.
 Implement in-place operations for mutable scenarios.
 - Use primitive operations when types are known to be numeric, avoiding object creation.

+- Cache immutable constants to avoid recreating boxed integers as result of add, subtract operations.

 #### 11.4 String Interning
 - For string values, consider using `String.intern()` for frequently occurring strings to reduce memory usage.